 As a “Visual Artist” I have tried my hand (pun intended) at many formats and applications; comic art, psychedelic posters, digital 3D (example above), large format illustration, murals, signage and displays, mixed-media paintings and of course, graphic design for print and web.

 I mention in my Bio that my earliest interest in visual art was in drawing comics.
+My first big dream in life was to be a comic artist and work for Stan “The Man” Lee at Marvel Comics.
 In fact, while in the county orphanage, I made and sold my own comic books for 5¢ that I drew on mimeograph transfer masters and ran off on a classroom mimeograph machine.

 What I didn’t mention was that prior to that, I had won a Alameda County K-5 Student Art Contest while at Lockwood Elementry with a watercolor painting of an underwater scene.
 It had a sand seabed, some long plants swaying in the current, shells, a starfish, a half-buried treasure chest and, as the centerpiece, this sleek looking shark making a half circular arc in the water with a trail of bubbles in it’s wake.